ensody/ReactiveState-Kotlin/README.md

 ## See also

-This library is based on [reactive_state](https://github.com/ensody/reactive_state) for Flutter and adapted to Kotlin and Android patterns.
+This library is based on [reactive_state](https://github.com/ensody/reactive_state) for Flutter and adapted to Kotlin Multiplatform and Android patterns.

 ## License